 (2) Studies on molecular mechanism of pathogenesis.
 E. histolytica, N. fowleri and Acanthamoeba are remarkable organisms with phagocytic and proteolytic capabilities, invading colonic mucosa, human brain and eyes.
 We are using these model systems to identify or validate key virulence factors contributing to colonic, brain, and eye infections.
 In addition, we are using designed small molecule inhibitors to probe the function of important proteins, such as cysteine protease, heat shock protein 90, thioredoxin reductase, steroidogenic enzymes in Entamoeba, Naegleria and Acanthamoeba biology.
 These studies are providing important new clues about how a pathogen orchestrates responses to the host environment and the knowledge generated in these studies has the potential for generating new types of therapeutics for the treatment of amebiasis, PAM and Acanthamoeba keratitis.

 Education: B.Sc.
 (Hons.) in Zoology, University of Calcutta, India (1995); M.Sc. in Zoology, University of Calcutta, India (1997); Ph.D. in Parasitology, National Institute of Cholera and Enteric Diseases, University of Calcutta, India (2005); Master of Advanced Studies (MAS) in Clinical Research, UC San Diego (2018).

-Leadership Experience: Director of Amoebozoa Core at the Center for Discovery and Innovation in Parasitic Diseases at UCSD (2015-present); Associate Editor, Frontiers in Microbiology (2017-present); Associate Editor, BMC Infectious Diseases (2018-present); Editorial Board Member, Microorganisms (2022-present).
+Leadership Experience: Director of Amoebozoa Core at the Center for Discovery and Innovation in Parasitic Diseases at UC San Diego (2015-present); Associate Editor, Frontiers in Microbiology (2017-present); Associate Editor, BMC Infectious Diseases (2018-present); Editorial Board Member, Microorganisms (2022-present).